mariuzka/mesarcade/README.md

 Artists are the visual representations of the entities in a mesa model.

-- `CellArtists`: A visual representation for `mesa.Cell` and `mesa.Property_Layer`.
+- `CellArtists`: A visual representation for entities of type `Cell`.
-- `CellAgentArtists`: A visual representation for a set of `mesa.CellAgent`s.
+- `CellAgentArtists`: A visual representation for a set of entities of type `CellAgent`.
-- `ContinuousSpaceAgentArtists`: A visual representation for a set of `mesa.ContinuousSpaceAgent`s.
+- `ContinuousSpaceAgentArtists`: A visual representation for a set of entities of type `mesa.ContinuousSpaceAgent`s.
-- `NetworkCellArtists`: A visual representation for cells in a `mesa.Network`.
+- `NetworkCellArtists`: A visual representation for cells in a Network.
-- `NetworkAgentArtists`: A visual representation for agents on a `mesa.Network`.
+- `NetworkAgentArtists`: A visual representation for agents on a Network.

 **Example:**